ludocode/onramp/docs/virtual-machine.md

 ### Heap Start Address

-The heap start is the address of the first byte of the initial free memory region provided by the VM.
-In other words it's the start of the heap, because programs typically use it as backing for their own memory allocator (e.g. `malloc()`.)
+The heap start address is the address of the first word of the initial free memory region provided by the VM.
+It must be a multiple of four and cannot be zero.
+See [Memory Layout](#memory-layout).

 ### System Call Table Address

-The system call table address field contains the address of the [System Call Table][system-call-table].
-The number of entries in the table is contained in the [System Call Count](#system-call-count) field of the process info table.
+The system call table address field contains the address of the [System Call Table](#system-call-table).
+The system call table is how the program interacts with its outside environment (reads input, accesses files, prints output and so on.)